joseluisulloafulgeri/embodyOtree/readme.md

-This project is an oTree re-implementation of Enrico Glerean's [[embody survey software]][Enrico-url]
+This project is an oTree re-implementation of Enrico Glerean's [[embody survey software]][Enrico-url] (Enrico Glerean, Lauri Nummenmaa, Juulia Suvilehto)

 Why?
 * Original Software uses csv files instead of a database.